 A versatile German attacker whose elegant play and clutch goals have defined big moments for club and country.

-Kai Havertz emerged from the youth system at Bayer Leverkusen, becoming the youngest player ever to reach 100 Bundesliga appearances for the club.
-His tall, graceful frame belied a technical sophistication that made him a unique talent, more playmaker than pure striker.
-A big-money move to Chelsea in 2020 was cemented when he scored the only goal in the 2021 UEFA Champions League final, securing the club's second title.
-After a period of adaptation in England, his transfer to Arsenal saw him evolve into a crucial, hard-working focal point in attack, simultaneously becoming a mainstay for a German national team in transition.
-His career trajectory mirrors that of a modern footballer: a prodigy who shouldered immense expectation and ultimately delivered on the grandest stages.
+Kai Havertz became the youngest player to reach 100 Bundesliga appearances for Bayer Leverkusen.
+His tall frame and technical sophistication made him a unique talent, more playmaker than striker.
+In 2021, he scored the only goal in the UEFA Champions League final, securing Chelsea's second title.
+After adapting in England, he moved to Arsenal and evolved into a hard-working focal point in attack.
+He also became a mainstay for a German national team in transition.
+His career mirrors that of a modern footballer: a prodigy who shouldered immense expectation and delivered on the grandest stages.

 1997–2012